Faster Ray Tracing through Hierarchy Cut Code: Introduction

-Our main contribution is to put forward the directions that can overcome the large overhead issue and performance bottleneck.
-We review the relationship between rays and acceleration structure and analyze the relationship between ray spatial coherence and tracing efficiency.
-Based on this, we explain the tehoretical reasons that limit the existing reordering technology and prove the existence of a more efficient ray order through experiments.
-Finally, we propose a novel ray encoding method called hierarchy cut code to break this limitation.
-This code utilize a cut of acceleration structure to encode rays.
-In this way, hierarchy cut code can avoid the boundary drift and obtain better results.
-Such cut can be found by a priority queue search using hierarchically accumulated density as priority.
-Comparative experiments with other methods prove that our encoding method can perform better in most scenes.
-Besides, we propose a compression scheme that can effectively reduce the overhead.
-Figure \ref{fig:teaser} shows the secondary ray trace speed comparison of our reordering technique with NoSort method and Two\_Point reordering technique.
-It can be seen that our method achieves significant speedup.
-The main contributions of this work include: \begin{itemize} \item A novel encoding method based on a cut of acceleration structure to achieve better performance than existing reordering techniques. \item An explanation of performance defects to existing reordering techniques.
+Building on this analysis, we provide theoretical explanations for the limitations of current reordering technologies.
+Furthermore, through a series of experiments, we demonstrate the existence of a more efficient ray order that effectively mitigates the issues associated with boundary drift.
+Moreover, we introduce a novel ray encoding method called hierarchy cut code.
+This encoding method utilizes a cut of the acceleration structure to encode rays, effectively avoiding boundary drift and yielding improved results.
+The cut is determined through a priority queue search using hierarchically accumulated density as the priority metric.
+Comparative experiments with other methods demonstrate the superior performance of our encoding method across various scenes.
+Additionally, we propose a compression scheme that effectively reduces the overhead.
+Figure\ref{fig:teaser} presents a comparison of the secondary ray trace speeds achieved by our reordering technique, the NoSort method, and the TwoPoint reordering technique.
+It is evident that our method achieves significant speedup.

+The main contributions of this work include: \begin{itemize} \item A novel encoding method based on the cut of acceleration structure to achieve better performance than existing reordering techniques. \item An explanation of performance defects to existing reordering techniques.
 Especially to explain why they cannot benefit from longer sorting keys. \item A compression scheme which can reduce the overhead by shortening the sorting key. \end{itemize}